harena-lab/harena-docs/versum/reference.md

 ## Annotation

-Elements from the narrative and user inputs are annotated and connected to structured data and knowledge representation systems.
-We will use this term to refer generically to controlled vocabularies, taxonomies, thesaurus, ontologies, etc. An example of a knowledge representation system is [MeSH](https://www.nlm.nih.gov/mesh/meshhome.html) - Medical Subject Headings.
+Elements from the narrative and user inputs are annotated and connected to structured data and knowledge organization systems.
+We will use the acronym KOS (Knowledge Organization System) to refer generically to controlled vocabularies, taxonomies, thesaurus, ontologies, etc. An example of a KOS is [MeSH](https://www.nlm.nih.gov/mesh/meshhome.html) - Medical Subject Headings.

 Segments between braces are annotated.